-Students with outstanding balances by the confirmation date for the spring semester will not be allowed to enroll for the spring.
+Students with outstanding balances by the confirmation date for the any given semester will not be allowed to enroll for that semester.

 Payment Methods

 Checks, money orders, cashier's checks, or official bank checks should be made payable to MVNU and should be mailed to the Student Financial Services Office.